HAIDALA/Task_Management/README.md

 The application use a three-tier architecture (client, server, database) and a layered architecture with four layers (views, controllers, services, database).

-technologies : deno(javascript framework), postgresql, heroku.
+technologies : deno(javascript), postgresql, heroku.